Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras

 \section{Novel family of Fock-space cage eigenstates}

 In this section, we introduce a class of exact zero-energy eigenstates of $H_{XY}$ that are confined to compact, dynamically isolated subgraphs within its many-body Fock space.
 These states, which we refer to as Fock-space cage (FSC)~\cite{Jonay2025FockSpaceCages, Nicolau2025Fragmentation, BenAmi2025ManyBodyCages, Tan2025InterferenceCaged} states, arise from local interference that prevents the spreading of wave function amplitude under the action of the $H_{XY}$, leading to perfectly Fock-space localized eigenstates (although not in real-space) in a disorder-free, translation-invariant system.
-A crucial property that enables such interference-based localization is that $H_{XY}$ connects basis states with equal transition amplitudes, making its Fock-space graph effectively binary, with off-diagonal elements taking only values $0$ or $1$.
-As a result, localization of states in Fock space can arise purely from sign cancellations rather than fine-tuned amplitudes, making them much more likely to occur.
+A crucial property that enables such interference-based localization is that $H_{XY}$ connects basis states with equal transition amplitudes, making its Fock-space graph effectively binary, with off-diagonal elements, when appropriately normalized, taking only values $0$ or $1$.
+As a result, localization of states in Fock space can arise purely from sign cancellations rather than fine-tuned amplitudes, increasing their likelihood of occurrence.
 While such interference-induced localization has recently been explored in constrained settings~\cite{Jonay2025FockSpaceCages, Nicolau2025Fragmentation, BenAmi2025ManyBodyCages, Tan2025InterferenceCaged}, our finding reveals that a similar mechanism can emerge in a fully unconstrained model without any fine-tuned geometry.
 In particular, previously reported exact scar states of the spin-$1$ $XY$ model given in Eqs.~\eqref{eq: type_1 scar tower} and \eqref{eq: type_2 scar tower} also lend themselves to an interpretation in terms of FSCs as illustrated in Appendix~\ref{Appsec: FSC_bimagnon}.
 Moreover, as we demonstrate and focus on below, FSCs are effective in uncovering new scar families in the spin-$1$ $XY$ chain.